Failure. It’s instinctive to handle it poorly. Because of that, it’s impossible to see 2020 as a clean slate if I’m not at peace with my yesterdays.

 Overestimating my failures feels like a holy response.
 It is anything but.
 It is a denial of God’s mercy.
 It is a denial of the purpose of the cross.
 It’s choosing to live in unbelief regarding everything Jesus promised when He died for my sins as if He was the One who committed them.

-The righteous may fall seven times but still get up, but the wicked will stumble into trouble.
+The righteous may fall seven times but still get up.
 Proverbs 24:16